DND Lettering Styles Week Five. This week I focused drawing one letter in different styles. It’s a great way to develop your own style!

 Lettering Styles: Exercise Two

 This exercise was inspired by an online class I just took by Gemma O’Brien.
 If you follow her work on Instagram, you already know she has serious lettering skills.
 I was so excited to see that she launched a Skillshare class called Illustrated Lettering: Drawing Intricate Floral Forms.

 Planning is Essential

 This was one of the top five classes I’ve taken on Skillshare (and I’ve taken a whole lot of them)!
 I’ve talked about this many times with you all: planning your work is essential.
 Gemma’s instruction on this was perfection.
 I always love the planning phase.
 Pulling inspiration for your piece can be a lot of fun.
 You can see some of my “mood board” pieces in the photo below.

 Time to Sketch

-After I decided on a letter style, I got to work sketching it out and adding in the floral details.
+After I decided on a letter style, I got to work sketching it out and adding the floral details.
 I always sketch in pencil first.
-Then, I got to work inking and adding finer details with various widths of drawing pens!
+Then, I got to work inking and adding finer details using various widths of drawing pens!